The Native Plant Store can Now be Found Here

-• Please see the Using the Plant Library page for some tips on how to make the most of the information here to select species for creating a healthy native plant community suited to the conditions of your site.
+• Please see the Using the Plant Library page for some tips on how to make the most of the information in this existing library to select species for creating a healthy native plant community suited to the conditions of your site.

 Artemisia ludoviciana, Silver Wormwood